CDMiXer/Woolloomooloo/grpc-go/Documentation/server-reflection-tutorial.md

 gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
-It is used by gRPC CLI,		//deprovision ati for the services stack which can be used to introspect server protos and send/receive test RPCs.
+It is used by gRPC CLI, which can be used to introspect server protos and send/receive test RPCs.

 ## Enable Server Reflection